How to Hook up a DVD Player to Samsung/Sony/LG/Amazon Fire TV

 Then unplug your DVD player and TV before you connect them.
 This will prevent you from the likelihood of electric shocks and protects the equipment.

 Step 2.
-Connect Your DVD Player with Included Cable (HDMI, A/V or Component Cables)
+Connect Your DVD Player with Included Cable (HDMI, A/V, Component Cables, or SCART cable)

-You know, there are 3 common ways to connect a DVD player to TV, and each needs different kinds of cable to work, namely HDMI, A/V cables and component cables.
+You know, there are 4 common ways to connect a DVD player to TV, and each needs different kinds of cable to work, namely HDMI, A/V cables, component cables, and SCART cable.
 Your DVD player should be equipped with all these cables, but you need to check which connections your TV accpets.
 You can find what cables your TV suppoted in manuals, or directly check the socket in the back of the TV.
-Here we're going to show you how to connect your DVD player to TV with these 3 different cables.
+Here we're going to show you how to connect your DVD player to TV with these 4 different cables.

-Firstly, unplug the power cord of yoru TV and DVD player.
+Firstly, unplug the power cord of your TV and DVD player.
 Now here we go to connect them:

 Step 3.
 Switch the TV to the Correct Channel for DVD